Get This Sales Funnel Custom Built >> Click Here!

 COGS is the direct costs attributable to the production and delivery of the product.

-In the case of a SaaS company, COGS will include any of the following: developer wages; hosting; cloud and database fees; support personnel and customer care costs; third-party fees that are directly attributable to product creation and delivery; and customer onboarding costs.
+In the case of a SaaS company, COGS will include any of the following: developer wages; hosting; cloud and database fees; support personnel and customer care costs; third-party fees directly attributable to product creation and delivery; and customer onboarding costs.

 Operating expenses